Biomedical Imaging and Devices

 Photoacoustic imaging and microscopy

-Parag Chitnis, assistant professor of bioengineering, studies human function and pathophysiology using ultrasound and optics in novel ways.
+Parag Chitnis, associate professor of bioengineering, studies human function and pathophysiology using ultrasound and optics in novel ways.